Diana White, Ph.D.

 Office: URBN 470N

-Work force in aging services and long-term care, person–centered environments for elders and the direct care workers who support them; intergenerational relationships; family ties in middle and old age; family bereavement.
+Work force in aging services, behavioral health services, and long-term care, person–centered environments for elders and the direct care workers who support them; intergenerational relationships; family ties in middle and old age; family bereavement.

 White, D. L., Elliott, S., & Neal, M. B. (2013).
 Adult Care Homes: Resident Satisfaction.
 Final Report submitted to Multnomah County Aging and Disability Services.
 Portland State University Institute on Aging.